Updated: Nov 28, 2022

 If a Will is missing because it was held in a bank vault that was destroyed in a fire, the probate court will allow a photocopy of the Will (or the lawyer's draft or computer file) if the decedent signed the original properly.

 What if the decedent owned property in several states?

-Who gets the decedent's personal property (wherever it was located) and the decedent's real property located within the state is determined by the probate laws of the state of which the decedent was a permanent resident.
+Who gets the decedent's personal property (wherever it was located) and the decedent's real property located within the state is determined by the state's probate laws of which the decedent was a permanent resident.
 This is why, almost always, probate is filed in the decedent's home state.